All Episodes

 They all are in sports media.

-Sports media folks worse libs than the news media people.
+Sports media folks, worse libs than the news media people.

-It's just it's astounding.
+It's just, it's astounding.

-Anyway, Frank DeFord was was making a comment about how they talk about Chicago fans being the best sports fans in the world.
+Anyway, Frank DeFord was making a comment about how they talk about Chicago fans being the best sports fans in the world.

 And DeFord said, what in the world makes them great sports fans?